Leave this site

 8.2 Data security

-8.2.1 Essex Police and Kent Police have measures in place to protect the security of your data in accordance with our Information Management policy.
+8.2.1 Essex Police and Kent Police have measures in place to protect the security of your data in accordance with our Information Management Policy – W 1000 Policy – Information Management.

 8.3 Retention and disposal of records

-8.3.1 Essex Police and Kent Police will hold data in accordance with our Records Review, Retention and Disposal policy.
+8.3.1 Essex Police and Kent Police will hold data in accordance with our Records review, retention and disposal policy – W 1012 Procedure/SOP - Records review, retention and disposal.

 8.3.2 We will only hold data for as long as necessary for the purposes for which we collected.